SalesConnection/Caction-Support/docs/Change_DF_Email_Sender.md

 4. Unverified email addresses are marked with a red exclamation mark (!).
 To verify an email, simply click on the red exclamation mark next to the respective address <br>

-5. Once the email is successfully verified, the red exlamation mark will disappear.<br><br>
+5. Once the email is successfully verified, the red exclamation mark will disappear.<br><br>

 ## How to Change the Primary Sending Email for Digital Form Emails?